 6.Shampoo

 (I use Bio-Groom Super White as my whitening shampoo for my Westies, and I also use HealthGuard as my all-purpose shampoo.
 I purchase them and most of my other supplies through Revival Animal Health.
 Their prices are much better than retail pet stores.
 If you call them, they will send you a free catalog, or you can visit them online.
 Their number is 1-800-786-4751, and their website is www.revivalanimal.com.
 Also, an Oatmeal Creme Rinse is nice because it will make the hair easy to brush.
-However, I honestly use our conditioner, and it works just as well.)
+However, I honestly use a "human" conditioner (VO5 Extra Body), and it works just as well.
+You just want something to help with tangles.)

 7.Chew Toys